jmagman/flutter-wiki/Issue-triage-reports.md

 New Flutter website issues triaged 6, closed 1 (16.67%).

-In total closed 1 issues during the week.
+In total closed 1 issue during the week.

 | Reason for closing  |  |
 | -- | -- |